This page is Public

-- Making rapid progress in developing specs in W3C despite the W3C process (TBC)
+- Making rapid progress in developing specs in W3C despite the W3C

-- Focus and Productivity, Arnaud Le Hors, 29 January 2015 (minutes, recording)
+and Productivity (Member-only), Arnaud Le Hors, 29 January 2015 (minutes,

-- Focus and Productivity, by Arnaud Le Hors, 23 October 2014 (minutes)
+and Productivity (Member-only), by Arnaud Le Hors, 23 October 2014 (minutes)

-- The Human Dimension, Charles McCathie Nevile, 17 June 2014 (minutes)
+Human Dimension (Member-only), Charles McCathie Nevile, 17 June 2014 (minutes)

 Ralph Swick, Thursday, 24 April 2014, 10-noon ET (minutes)

-- The ABCs of W3C, Philippe Le Hégaret, January 2014 (minutes, audio)
+of W3C, Philippe Le Hégaret, January 2014 (minutes,

 News for Chairs, Team Contacts and Editors